scp756-221/course-site/docs/a7/page.md

               * [via HTTP] `cmpt756db` (Python) Database interface layer
                 * [via HTTP] `DynamoDB` (Java) Data storage layer

-That's 12 components, written in 4 languages, organized in 9 layers (each indentation level) for our simple application.
+That's 12 components, written in 4 languages, organized in 9 layers (indentation level) for our simple application.
 Real-world cloud-based microservice architectures will have far more components than this.
 How do we know which ones to change when we want to update the system?

 The layered design is key.
 For any given change, you need to